duck-nukem/optional-type/README.md

 This is where `Optional` can be helpful, as you can avoid doing `if (result === null) { ... }` every time you work with a nullable type.

+ ## Examples

+Some very good examples can be found [here](http://www.baeldung.com/java-optional).
+The examples are written in Java, but the concept should get across regardless.